 - Mustard gold polyester necktie

-- Black leather belt with rounded square brass clasp
+- Black leather belt with rounded square brass single-prong buckle

 - Tan self-striped thin dress socks